kuosaton/cybersecuritybase-project-I/README.md

 ```shell
 kuosaton:~/cybersecuritybase-project-I/src$ python manage.py runserver
 ```
-6. After starting the server, navigate to its address in your browser (`http://127.0.0.1:8000/` by default).
+6. Navigate to the server's address in your browser (`http://127.0.0.1:8000/` by default).
 ```shell
 Starting development server at http://127.0.0.1:8000/
 ```
+7. The app is ready to use!